Westminster uses the following grades for the mid-semester and semester grade reports:

 Students who have been out of the college for more than two semesters must also submit an application for readmission to the Admissions Office.
 Students readmitted after more than two semesters will be required to meet program requirements for the catalog in effect at the time of readmission.

 To appeal for readmission, students must submit a letter to the program director giving evidence that supports the request for readmission.
 Petitioning students will be notified of the review committee meeting and will be given the opportunity to present their cases in person.
 Decisions of the review committee are final.
-Students present their cases in person.
-Decisions of the review committee are final.
 Students readmitted through the appeals procedure are placed on continued probation and must meet the minimum 3.0 grade point average requirement that semester.

 Students have the right to appeal or petition an academic decision.
 For the appeals procedure to be followed after suspension, see Appeals for Readmission.
-For other appeals or petitions, the student must make the appeal or petition, in writing, in accordance with the applicable school or program procedure.
-Please see the appropriate dean or program director for a copy of the procedure.
+For other appeals or petitions, the student must make the appeal or petition, in writing.
+The student must file the grievance with the Dean of the school.
 Written appeals must be submitted during the first four weeks into the next semester and must include documentary evidence that the student feels has a bearing upon the request.

 A faculty committee from the school involved reviews the appeal.
 The student may be present at the hearing.
-The decision of the faculty appeals committee will be reported to the student within five school days of the date of the hearing.
+The decision of the faculty appeals committee will be reported to the student within five business days, of the date of the hearing, while school is in session.

-If the decision of the faculty committee is not acceptable to the student, the student may file a written appeal with the Academic Grievance Committee within five school days of notification of the faculty decision.
-The Academic Grievance Committee is made up of the Academic Vice President, the Dean of Students, and the Academic Deans, except the one whose school is involved in the appeal.
-All materials included in the faculty’s deliberations, including the student’s written appeal and the proceedings of the faculty hearing, are made available to the Academic Grievance Committee and become part of the proceedings.
-The hearing before the Academic Grievance Committee will be held within fifteen school days of receiving the written appeal.
+If the decision of the faculty committee is not acceptable to the student, the student may file a written appeal with the Graduate Programs Grievance Committee within five business days, while school is in session, of notification of the faculty decision.
+The Graduate Programs Grievance Committee is made up of three Graduate Directors outside of the program, the Dean of Students, and three Academic Deans, except the one whose school is involved in the appeal.
+The student and faculty representatives may call members of the college, off-campus supervisors or mentors as supporting witnesses.
+All materials included in the faculty’s deliberations, including the student’s written appeal and the proceedings of the faculty hearing, are made available to the Graduate Programs Grievance Committee and become part of the proceedings.
+The hearing before the Graduate Programs Grievance Committee will be held within fifteen business days, while school is in session, of receiving the written appeal.
 The student may be present at the appeal hearing.
-The student and faculty representatives may call members of the college as supporting witnesses.
-The decision of the Academic Grievance Committee is reported to the student within five school days of the date of the hearing.
+The decision of the Graduate Programs Grievance Committee is reported to the student within five business days, while school is in session, of the date of the hearing.

 Students have the right to continue their enrollment and participation in academic programs until final decisions are reached.
 Failure of students to file appeals within specified time limits is considered acknowledgment of the action without intent to appeal.